Monthly Tech-Tip | No tracking! No ads! |

 Click the link below to go to this page

 What could be done?
-Add some iron to dirty-up the material, if well dispersed in the slurry a very tiny percentage might be sufficient.
+Add some iron to dirty-up the material, if well dispersed in the slurry, 0.25% added to the recipe, might be sufficient.
 While Gillespie also has MgO, it might not be in the same form.
 A 1-2% addition of magnesium carbonate could help.
+And a small percentage of hectorite would provide some super-fine particles (with MgO).

 Buy me a coffee and we can talk